ngoyal16/ProjectEuler/README.md

-# ProjectEuler-
+# ProjectEuler+

-ProjectEuler Problem solutions in different different languages
+This package contains my solution code for Project Euler problems in multiple languages.